DivSeek-Canada/tripal-crop-docker/_tutorials/backup.md

 ```

 You can then copy the compressed archive from the server.
 [Compute Canada has provided documentation](https://docs.computecanada.ca/wiki/Transferring_data/en) specific to that setup should you need more information.

+> **NOTE:**
+> Alternatively, you can use [Docker Hub](https://hub.docker.com/) or any other docker image hosting platform to store the image in the cloud.
+I suggest using a _PRIVATE_ repository for this approach as anyone can make a completely functioning clone of your site by running this image.
+Here is the [documentation for pushing an image to Docker Hub](https://docs.docker.com/docker-hub/repos/).
+{: .note }